VizzleTF/GeminiCommit/README.md

 4. Enter your Google AI API key in the "Gemini Commit: Google Api Key" field.
 5. (Optional) Choose your preferred language for commit messages in the "Gemini Commit: Commit Language" dropdown.
 6. (Optional) Select your preferred commit message length in the "Gemini Commit: Commit Message Length" dropdown.
+7. (Optional) Choose your preferred Gemini AI model in the "Gemini Commit: Gemini Model" dropdown.

 ### Available Settings

 - **Gemini Commit: Google Api Key**: Your Google AI API key for accessing the Gemini AI service.
 - **Gemini Commit: Commit Language**: Choose between "english" and "russian" for the language of generated commit messages.
-- **Gemini Commit: Commit Message Length**: Choose between "short" and "long" for the style of generated commit messages.
+- **Gemini Commit: Commit Message Length**: Choose between "short", "long", and "custom" for the style of generated commit messages.
   - Short: Concise, single-line commit messages (up to 50 characters).
   - Long: More detailed commit messages with up to 3 lines, providing more context about the changes.
+  - Custom: Use your own custom instructions for generating commit messages.
+- **Gemini Commit: Gemini Model**: Select the Gemini AI model to use for generating commit messages.
+Options include "gemini-1.0-pro", "gemini-1.5-pro", and "gemini-1.5-flash".
+- **Gemini Commit: Custom Instructions**: If you selected "custom" for the commit message length, you can provide your own instructions here for generating commit messages.

 ## Usage

 1. Stage your changes in Git as you normally would.
 2. In the Source Control view, look for the "GeminiCommit" section.
-3. Click on the "Generate Commit Message" button.
+3. Click on the "Generate Commit Message" button (now using the git-commit icon).
 4. The extension will analyze your staged changes and generate a commit message.
 5. The generated message will be automatically inserted into the commit message input box.
 6. Review and edit the message if needed, then commit as usual.

 ## Requirements

-- Visual Studio Code version 1.75.0 or higher
+- Visual Studio Code version 1.80.0 or higher (>=1.26.0 reqiure VSCode version 1.93.0 or higher
 - Git installed and configured in your workspace
 - Active Google AI API key
 - For building from source: